FreeSlave/trashcan/README.md

 [![Build Status](https://travis-ci.org/FreeSlave/trashcan.svg?branch=master)](https://travis-ci.org/FreeSlave/trashcan) [![Windows Build Status](https://ci.appveyor.com/api/projects/status/github/FreeSlave/trashcan?branch=master&svg=true)](https://ci.appveyor.com/project/FreeSlave/trashcan)

-Move files and directories to trash can (Recycle bin) in D programming language.
+Trash can operations implemented in D programming language.
-Currently it contains only one function **moveToTrash** which places passed file or directory to trash can.
+**moveToTrash** function places a passed file or directory to trash can. **Trashcan** class allows to list trashcan contents, restore or delete items.

-## Platform support
+## Platform support and implementation details

-On Freedesktop environments (e.g. GNU/Linux) the library will follow [Trash Can Specification](https://www.freedesktop.org/wiki/Specifications/trash-spec/).
+On Freedesktop environments (e.g. GNU/Linux) the library follows [Trash Can Specification](https://www.freedesktop.org/wiki/Specifications/trash-spec/).

-On Windows [SHFileOperation](https://msdn.microsoft.com/en-us/library/windows/desktop/bb762164(v=vs.85).aspx) is used.

-On OSX FSMoveObjectToTrashSync is used.
+On Windows [SHFileOperation](https://msdn.microsoft.com/en-us/library/windows/desktop/bb762164(v=vs.85).aspx) is used to move files to trash, and [IShellFolder](https://msdn.microsoft.com/en-us/library/windows/desktop/bb775075(v=vs.85).aspx) is used as an interface to recycle bin to list, delete and undelete items.

+On OSX FSMoveObjectToTrashSync is used to move files to trash.
+Listing, deleting and undeleting items in the trash can are not currently supported on macOS.

 Other platforms are not supported.

-## Future improvements:

-* Interface for observing the trash can contents (something like VFS).
-* Ability to restore deleted files.

 ## Examples